JennyLi2/Web-Interface-for-Remote-Python-Computation/readme.md

 ```
 It is intended that there will be some kind of measures to validate the user's input before performing the real computation.
 Therefore, this function is specified to be called first for the scripts.

-The input parameters should have the same name and be in the same order as the input fields specified in the configuration file.
+The input parameters should have the same names and be in the same order as the input fields specified in the configuration file.

 For example:
 ```python